j4k0m/glimpse-into-web-penetration-testing/README.md

 So hoping to get to the server, we've fetched all the source code and we are now ready for a nice code analysis.

 ```
-WITH THE PERMISSION OF THE WEBSITE OWNER, WE WERE NOT ABLE TO SHARE THIS PART.
+WITHOUT THE PERMISSION OF THE WEBSITE OWNER, WE WERE NOT ABLE TO SHARE THIS PART.
 ```